Monday, December 19, 2016

 Note

 This recipe makes about 13 manicotti.
-Three to four manicotti are usually enough for one serving (except for one Christmas Eve in Atlanta when my cousin Gene ate eleven).
+Three to four manicotti are usually enough for one serving.

 This recipe can be easily doubled for six to eight people - or more.
 My aunt used to put the filled unsauced manicotti on top of cornmeal-strewn sheet pans in the freezer.
 Once frozen, she would pop the unsauced manicotti into freezer bags for easy storage until she was ready to bake them.